Child protection and safeguarding

-If we believe it is appropriate for children's social care to become involved, we must act on it and make enquiries.
+If we believe children's social care to become involved, we must act on it and make enquiries.
 A social worker will contact the parents to make enquiries about the family and hear the families' views.
 They will need to speak directly with the child.

-We will also contact anyone who shares parental responsibility and speak with other professionals who know the child, such as the school and health services, to let them know what is happening.
+We will also contact anyone who shares parental responsibility and speak with other professionals who know the child, to let them know what is happening.

-Child protection procedures give instruction to all professionals working with children to inform them of what they must do if they are seriously concerned about a child's welfare.
-Professionals who have concerns about a child should also let families know that they are making a referral, unless after consultation with children's social care it is agreed that by doing this it will place the child at greater risk.
+Child protection procedures give instruction to all professionals working with children, of what they must do if they are seriously concerned about a child's welfare.
+Professionals who have concerns about a child should also let families know that they are making a referral.
+Unless after consultation with children's social care it is agreed that by doing this it will place the child at greater risk.

 Social workers and police officers will try to cause as little distress to a child and family as possible.
 They will investigate together to reduce the number of times a child has to repeat what has happened to them.

-Children's social care process referral information within the framework in the Buckinghamshire Multi-Agency Information Sharing for Children, Young People & Families - Code of Practice for sharing personal information.
+Children's social care process referrals within the framework in the, Buckinghamshire Multi-Agency Information Sharing for Children, Young People & Families.
+(Code of Practice for sharing personal information).
 The Code of Practice provides the framework for partner agencies in Buckinghamshire to share information on children, young people and adults.

 If we receive a referral on a child we may gather and share information which we consider relevant to our enquiries.
 The objective of this is to ensure the safety and wellbeing of a child in line with the requirements of the Children Act 2004.

-National enquiries have consistently highlighted the importance of agencies sharing information with each other where concerns for a child have been raised.
+National enquiries have highlighted the importance of agencies sharing information, where concerns for a child have been raised.
 It is the responsibility and duty of the referrer to explain to a family why a referral is being made.
 This information may be sought and shared with other agencies, unless to do so would place a person at significant risk of harm.